Check out the session summary below.

 After exploring the process of identifying story ideas, El-Hai turned his attention to developing those ideas into workable subjects.
 He advised attendees to experiment with different story structures, suggesting alternatives to the traditional inverted pyramid.

-He then provided methods of judging ideas to help identify the most promising ones.
+He then provided methods of judging ideas to help identify those that are most promising.
 He suggested includes identifying qualities such as “challenging,” “instructive,” “personally intense” and “career-intensive.”
-He provided a formula he uses based on those qualities to rate the ideas and select ones to pursue.
+He provided a formula he uses based on those qualities to rate the ideas and select those worth pursuing.

 “Subjectively appraise each story idea, use some math, and you’ll come up with your score,” El-Hai said.